 White wines are an easy choice for something like sitting on the porch.
 Most often they are bright and crisp in a way that doesn’t shock the system.
 Serving them chilled also aligns with how we drink most beverages making it an easy transition for your palate.

-Rose all day was a marketing ploy that took off because it made sense.
+Author Note: Rose all day was a marketing ploy that took off because it made sense.
 Gulping down Rose in any setting has become an enduring trend.
 It worked because it makes sense.
 Roses are bright and refreshing.

 Sparkling wines have held their status as an easy-going staple.
 As flexible wines, they take part laid back brunches to fancy celebrations.
 Mimosas anyone?